Agreena-ApS/cookiecutter-python-app/README.md

   2. `CI-CD`: Generate CircleCI configuration, with full CI/CD development.
 Your Git PRs are merged directly into `main` and both Staging and Production deployments are done from there.
+  3. `airflow-task` this acts like the CI-CD option, but lets you deploy to `staging` from the branch and to `prod` from `main`.
-  3. `none`: Don't generate CircleCI configuration at all.
+  4. `none`: Don't generate CircleCI configuration at all.
 - **`code_qa`**: The code QA / linter tool to be used in the project.
 There are currently 3 choices: `pylint`, `flake8`, and `ruff`.
 Defaults to `pylint`.